lyg1597/multi_agent_verification/readme.txt

 Ubuntu 16.04
 AMD Ryzen 7 5800X CPU @ 3.80GHz

-The main file that implements the verification server is catkin_ws/src/verifier_server/scripts/verification_server.py
+The main file that implements the verification server is catkin_ws/src/verification_server/scripts/verification_server.py.

-The main file that parse the input, computes the abstraction, implements the verification and refinement algorithms is VerificationScenario.py.
-The file Agent.py stores the data structures of the abstraction and calls the reachability engine tools (DryVR or Flow*) to compute the reachsets.
-The examples folder has examples scenario files (.json files) and model files (dynamics + symmetries).
+The agents that requests for verification service are implemented in agents/agent_car.py, agents/agent_car3d.py, and agents/agent_quadrotor.

-The log files of the runs of SceneChecker will be stored in the SceneChecker/log directory.
+The spawners for agents and visualizer of runtime data are implemented in agents/spawn_agent_car.py, agents/spawn_agents_mixed.py, and agents/spawn_agents_quadrotor.py